OI-wiki/i18n/docs/basic/enumerate.md

     if (a[i] + a[j] == 0) ++ans;
 ```

-It is not difficult to find that the enumeration range of $j$ has been reduced here, reducing the time cost of this section of code.
+It is not difficult to find that the enumeration range of $j$ has been reduced here, reducing the time cost of this piece of code.

-However, this is not the optimal result.
+However, this is not the optimal solution.

 Do both numbers have to be enumerated?
 Here we find that after enumerating one of the numbers, the condition of the question has helped us determine the other element (another number).
 If we can find a way to directly determine whether the number required by the question exists, we can save the time of enumerating another number.